okayzed/get-good-with-vim/README.md

 are writing text.

-your fingers should move as little as possible and stay anchored to the homerow to save time. the mouse is the productivity killer.
+your fingers should move as little as possible and stay anchored to the homerow (f and j keys specifically) to save time. the mouse is the productivity killer.

 learn one or two new things a week, try to incorporate them into daily practice